Frog Recipe

 This foundational preparation represents the nose-to-tail philosophy of traditional cooking, where every part of the animal is utilized to create flavorful bases for countless dishes.
 Frog leg stock provides a delicate, clean-tasting foundation that enhances soups and sauces without overwhelming other ingredients.

-Skimming: During first 30 minutes, regularly skim foam and impurities from surface using ladle.
+Skimming: During the first 20-30 minutes, skim any foam and impurities from the surface with a ladle.

-Straining: Strain through fine-mesh strainer lined with cheesecloth.
-Press solids gently but don't force.
+Straining: Strain through fine-mesh strainer lined with cheesecloth for crystal-clear stock.

 Stock is typically used as a cooking ingredient rather than consumed directly.